 Evaluation shall mean the ongoing process of defining goals and identifying, gathering and using information to improve professional performance (the "formative evaluation" and "formative assessment") and to assess total job effectiveness and make personnel decisions (the "summative evaluation").

+Evaluator shall mean any person designated by a superintendent who has responsibility for evaluation.

+Expected Impact shall mean the educator meets or exceeds anticipated student learning gains on multiple measures of student learning, growth, and achievement.
+The evaluator shall use professional judgment to determine whether the educator is having expected impact on student learning, based on student learning gains on common assessments and, where available, statewide student growth measures.
+The evaluator’s professional judgment may include, but is not limited to, consideration of the educator’s student population and specific learning context.
+Anticipated student learning gains must be consistent across the district for common assessments and agreed upon by the educator and evaluator for other assessments.
+The Department shall establish anticipated student learning gains for statewide student growth measures in guidance.

-Evaluator shall mean any person designated by a superintendent who has responsibility for evaluation.Experienced Educator shall mean an administrator with more than three years in an administrative position in the school district or a teacher with Professional Teacher Status.
+Experienced Educator shall mean an administrator with more than three years in an administrative position in the school district or a teacher with Professional Teacher Status.

 Family shall mean parents, legal guardians, or primary caregivers.